soyjubilado/AdventOfCode/2022/README.md

 Part 1 was pretty straighforward -- just count the cubes, and subtract shared sides.

-For part 2 I thought I'd just build a box around the droplet and do a flood fill to see how many sides are exposed on the outside.
-Unfortunately, the box was too big and the kernel kept killing my process for being a memory hog.
+For part 2, I thought build a box around the droplet and did a flood fill to see how many sides are exposed on the outside.

-I ended up just finding a point touching the outside of the drop, and building a shroud around it starting from that point.
-Same idea as a flood fill, but it hugged the surface of the drop and was more memory efficient.
+Note: I had a bug in the first version of this that led me to believe it wouldn't work, and so I wrote a version using a different algorithm.
+That was the first version I checked in.
+However, I kept thinking about it, and the numbers didn't add up, so I revisited the original algorithm and fixed it.
+That is the current version.
+The bug was just due to sloppy programming;
+a single unit test would have exposed it easily.

-- concepts: neighbors in 3-d
+- concepts: neighbors in 3-d, flood fill